Bio

 Awards

-I am generously supported by a National Science Foundation Graduate Research Fellowship and a Berkeley Fellowship.
+At Berkeley, I am the recipient of the Leon O. Chua Department Award.
+I was generously supported by a National Science Foundation Graduate Research Fellowship and a Berkeley Fellowship.
+I am also a Sequoia Open Source Software Fellow.
 At Stanford I was a National Merit Scholar and received the Terman Award, Phi Beta Kappa, Tau Beta Pi, and departmental distinction.
 In a past life I was a national champion debater and member of the US National Debate Team.

 Contact